West Virginia Court Records

 An individual who was acquitted of a charge or had a charge dismissed may petition the court for expungement with Form SCA-C903.

 It costs $200 to file a petition.
-After filing the petition, the petitioner must serve the petition and supporting documentation to the following parties:
+After filing the petition, the petitioner must serve the petition and supporting documentation on the following parties:

 - Superintendent of the State Police: